 First, there are sleepers who love the natural properties of latex, including its buoyancy, pressure point relief and breathability.
 Second, there are sleepers who love the feeling of memory foam for its ability to react to heat and pressure to provide customized contouring.
 However, many sleepers’ preferences lay somewhere between the bounce of latex and the heavier feeling of visco-elastic memory foam.
 We worked with key vendors to develop TitanFlex™ as a latex alternative foam that bridges that gap, providing all the contouring properties of memory foam with the responsiveness of latex; we ensured the addition of a cool titanium gel surface infusion and exposed titanium to moderate temperature and increase foam stability.
 Cooling and breathability are so critical to the mattress’ performance in delivering a more comfortable night’s sleep—that enhancement put the bed over the top in terms of delivering value.

 Our decision last year to make our number one selling bed, the Brooklyn Signature, a hybrid was also directly due to customer feedback—and we believed so strongly in the added value of individually encased springs that we began manufacturing our own coils in 2018.

 Of course, we also introduced six new sleep solutions in response to both wholesale and consumer demand at the Las Vegas Market in July, 2018.
 My two favorite mattresses in that collection are the Bloom by Brooklyn Bedding series (one all-foam and one hybrid version) and the Spartan by Brooklyn Bedding.
 Each of the Bloom mattresses feature all-natural materials to include Talalay Latex, Joma Wool™ and certified organic cotton.
-The Spartan delivers active recovery while you sleep using Nanobionic technology, recently approved by the FDA for general health and wellness.
+The Spartan delivers active recovery while you sleep using Nanobionic technology, recently registered with the FDA..

 What are some of the advantages of pocketed coils for the sleeper?